 - Drewry’s Bluff, which has a walking trail and an amazing view of the James River (20 minute drive from Fort Harrison)

-- Totopotomoy Creek, which is only open to the public during special events, including the kid-friendly Harvest Day held in the fall (20 minute drive from Cold Harbor)
+- Totopotomoy Creek, which has a 2-mile walking loop and the Shelton house, also hosts the kid-friendly Harvest Day in the fall (20 minute drive from Cold Harbor)

 - Parker’s Battery, which has a short walking trail through the fortifications (20 minute drive from Fort Harrison)